 Imagine a recruitment process with only one step!

-The Body Shop, another globally successful company, decided to follow in their footsteps for filling some positions.
+The Body Shop, another globally successful company, decided to follow in their footsteps to fill some positions.
 No interviews, no background checks, no assessments.
 The candidates get three knockout questions initially, and if they give the correct answers, they are hired.
-Within the questions, they ask candidates if they are legal to work in the US, whether they can work for 8 hours and carry 50 pounds.
-And that's it if all your answers are a yes, you are hired!
+Within the questions, they ask candidates if they are legal to work in the US, and whether they can work for 8 hours and carry 50 pounds.
+And that's it if all your answers are yes, you are hired!

 The company decided to adopt this approach due to a high demand for seasonal workers around Christmas.
 Recently, they decided to extend the system to some office entry levels, such as internships.
 (Source: Harvard Business Review)